AustinCodingAcademy/student-gitbook/san-antonio-student-catalog.md

 INSTRUCTORS

-* Canaan Davis: Instructor, Canaan graduated from Lamar University in Beaumont, Texas.
-He is a full time web developer living in Austin, Texas.
-He currently teaches FSWD 103.

-* Travis Jefferson: Instructor, Travis graduated from Purdue University with a degree in Computer Engineering.
-He was worked as web developer for two and a half years and currently teaches FSWD 102.
+* Roberto Navarro: Instructor, Roberto graduated from Western Governor’s University in 2011 and has worked as a web developer for 3 years.
+Roberto teaches FSWD 101.

-* Jon Woo: Instructor, Jon graduated from Texas State University with a degree in Computer Information in 2003 and has been working as a software developer since then.
-He is an instructor for FSWD 102.
+* Carlos Navarro: Instructor, Carlos graduated from Texas State University.
+He has several computer certifications and has worked as a full stack web developer for over 6 years.
+He teaches FSWD 102.

-* Luke Stenis: Instructor, Luke graduated from the University of Texas with a Master’s degree in Communications.
-He has been working in web development for 2 years.
-He currently teaches FSWD 101.

-* Ivo Meissner: Instructor, Ivo graduated from the University of Applied Sciences in 2011 and has been a web developer since he was 16 years old.
-With over 10 years of professional experience, Ivo share’s his experience in FSWD 101.

-* Rob Daly: Instructor, A graduate from Binghamton University, Rob has worked in web development for over a year.
-He augmented his coding skills with a Certificate of Completion from the Iron Yard, a full time coding bootcamp.
-After being a teaching assistance at the Coding Bootcamp at UT Austin for 6 months, Rob is now an instructor in FSWD 101.

-(9) FEES AND TUITION
+## FEES AND TUITION

 ACA’s Full Stack Web Development program is composed of 3 subjects.
 Each of our subjects is $2,490 for the 10 weeks of class.
 Tuition includes all costs of instruction with no other fees.
 The entire program costs $7,470.00.